Undergraduate Catalog 2017-2018

 Study Abroad: Scholarships and awards for study abroad are available through the Center for International Service.
 CSI students are also eligible for Study/Travel Opportunities for CUNY Students grants, a CUNY program promoting short-term (summer or January inter-session) study abroad, and for scholarships offered by the College Consortium for International Studies.
 Information is available from the Center for International Service.

 Commencement Awards: Awards and prizes have been established by the faculty to recognize the exceptional achievements of graduating students.
-Information on Commencement awards is available from the Office of the Vice President for Student Affairs and from department chairpersons.
+Information on Commencement awards is available from the Office of the Vice President for Student and Enrollment Services and from department chairpersons.

 Click arrowheads to expand or collapse contents